Research groups at the Department of Languages for Specific Purposes

 Short description

 During the research written or spoken Hungarian texts are collected, a text corpus is constructed and analyzed in an empirical, qualitative and quantitative way.
-In the course of the research, the focus will be on exploring and describing the characteristics of patient satisfaction and patient-centered doctor-patient communication, and later integrating them into education with the help of MemoQ, Sketch Engine and Alrite softwares.
+In the course of the research, the focus will be on exploring and describing the characteristics of patient satisfaction and patient-centered doctor-patient communication, and later integrating them into education with the help of MemoQ, Sketch Engine and Alrite software.

 Language